Back to Our History

 In the 1990s, Ballarat Diocesan Family Services established its first vision and mission statements, and as it expanded, changed its name to The Ballarat Diocesan Family Welfare Service Inc (1991) and then to Centacare Catholic Diocese of Ballarat (1997).

 A significant milestone came in 1998, when Centacare took on the management of Peplow House, a service that still exists today.
-Peplow House was established to provide a safe haven for men experiencing homelessness, to meet the growing need for crisis accommodation in Ballarat.
+In 1970s, Fr Gerry Baldock identified a need for a local service to provide a safe haven for men experiencing homelessness in Ballarat.
+With the support of the Ballarat Council of Churches and local parish communities, the Ballarat City Council and the Department of Social Security, Peplow House was established in 1976.

 Programs expand, Centacare Housing established

-Pomegranate House, a service launched in 2003 supported those living with mental illness, and in 2007, the Family Relationship Centre, which still exists today, opened its doors to families and communities.
+Pomegranate House, a service launched in 2003 supported those living with mental illness, and in 2007, the Family Relationship Centre, which still operates today, opened its doors to families and communities.

 Centacare Housing was established in 2014 to provide safe homes to vulnerable people, and became it’s own entity in 2016.